-If you’re like a lot of people, you have a lot of stress at the holidays, especially this year.
+If you’re like a lot of people, you have a lot of stress at the holidays.

 If so, you’re not alone!

-Whether you’re having big celebrations with a lot of people or because of Covid 19, limiting your gatherings to just a few…
+Whether you’re having big celebrations with a lot of people, limiting your gatherings to just a few or visiting others…

-You might have an even shorter fuse than normal when you run up against people–even those you love–who just rub you the wrong way!
+You might have a shorter fuse than normal when you run up against people–even those you love–who just rub you the wrong way!

 So what do you do?